 The Magic Leap One: Creator Edition headset is intended for developers and designers rather than home enthusiasts, and we expect to see a cheaper model come out in the near future.
 In the meantime, though, do check out our Magic Leap One review based on our first handling of the device.

-More details on the actual hardware were also revealed during the live stream.
+More details on the actual hardware were also revealed during a live stream last summer.
 The headset will use a Nvidia Tegra X2 processor, reports The Verge.

 Original article continues below...

 AT&T is set to become the exclusive wireless carrier for the Magic Leap One augmented reality (AR) glasses, the mobile giant announced today.